quintuple-mallard/about-me/README.md

-# This is a repo about me.
+# This is a temporary repo for the Exercism Bootcamp

-I do some programming in Python, JS, HtML and CSS.

-I really recommend [Uiua][ua]

-[ua]: www.uiua.org